Nikesh-Uprety/React.JS_LearningPath-20hrsCOURSE/Day-7_learning-React.md

+#### The completed project page link is given at the end of the Day-7.
 #  Using useState hook in our project, *For Reference*[[Day-3_Learning-React]]
 - So, We used useState to toggle between our appointment form,
 - Here is an example,